Learn How to Use Support Vector Machines (SVM) for Data Science

 • In the original plot, red circles appear close to the origin of the x and y axes, leading to a lower value of z.
 The star is relatively away from the original results due to the higher value of z.

 In the SVM classifier, having a linear hyper-plane between these two classes is easy.
 But, another burning question that arises is if we should we need to add this feature manually to have a hyper-plane.
 No, the SVM algorithm has a technique called the kernel trick.
-The SVM kernel is a function that takes low dimensional input space and transforms it to a higher dimensional space, i.e., it converts not separable problem to a separable problem.
-It is mostly useful in non-linear data separation problems.
-Simply put, it does some extremely complex data transformations, then finds out the process to separate the data based on the labels or outputs you’ve defined.
+The SVM kernel transforms low-dimensional input space to a higher dimensional space, making non-separable problems separable, useful for non-linear data separation by applying complex data transformations based on labels.

 When we look at the hyper-plane in the original input space, it looks like a circle: